-June Lake's surroundings are the epitome of high mountain beauty with granite mountains that wear snow caps in winter, clear blue lakes and — best of all — not as many people as Lake Tahoe or Yosemite.
+June Lake's surroundings are the epitome of high mountain beauty with granite mountains that wear snow caps in winter, clear blue lakes, and — best of all — not as many people as Lake Tahoe or Yosemite.

-At the eastern base of the Sierras, just off Highway 395, the town of June Lake is a good place to stay if you want to tour the scenic Mono Basin.
+At the eastern base of the Sierras in California, just off Highway 395, the town of June Lake is a good place to stay if you want to tour the scenic Mono Basin.
 The scenic June Lake Loop drive goes through the town and past a string of small, alpine lakes.
 Fishing is the area's most popular activity, but it's also one of California's best places to see fall foliage.
 In winter, there's a small ski area.

 Why Should You Vacation at June Lake?